 Chinon in the Loire Valley is rich in both culture and history.
 La vielle ville (the old town) is nestled between the Château on top of the hill and the river Vienne and for many generations, it was the home of kings and the seat of Government.
 Henry II and Eleanor of Aquitaine lived and kept the Royal Treasury in Chinon.
-Richard the Lionhearted was born there and Joan of Arc went to Chinon to meet with Charles VII.
+Richard the Lionhearted spent time there and Joan of Arc went to Chinon to meet with Charles VII.

 Don’t miss in Chinon